isomerpages/mlaw-corp/news/speeches/_posts/2025-03-25-post-Keynote Address by Second Minister of Law Edwin Tong SC at the SCMA Conference 2025.md

 ---
-title: Keynote Address by Second Minister of Law Edwin Tong SC at the SCMA Conference 2025
+title: Keynote Address by Minister for Culture, Community and Youth, and Second Minister for Law, Mr Edwin Tong SC, at the Singapore Chamber of Maritime Arbitration (SCMA) Conference 2025
 permalink: /keynote-address-by-second-minister-of-law-edwin-tong-sc-at-the-scma-conference-2025/
 date: 2025-03-25
 layout: post